datacarpentry/image-processing/_episodes/03-skimage-images.md

 {: .language-python}

 The first argument to `iio.imread()` is the filename of the image.
-The second argument `mode="L"` defines the type and depth of a pixel in the image (e.g., an 8-bit pixel has a range of 0-255).
-This argument is forwarded to the `pillow` backend, for which mode "L" means 8-bit pixels and single-channel (i.e., grayscale). `pillow` is a Python imaging library; which backend is used by `iio.imread()` may be specified (to use `pillow`, you would pass this argument: `plugin="pillow"`); if unspecified, `iio.imread()` determines the backend to use based on the image type.
+The second argument `mode="L"` defines the datatype and range of the pixel values in the image (e.g., an 8-bit pixel has a range of 0-255).
+This argument is forwarded to the `pillow` backend, a Python imaging library for which mode "L" means 8-bit pixels and single-channel (i.e., grayscale).
+The backend used by `iio.imread()` may be specified as an optional argument: to use `pillow`, you would pass `plugin="pillow"`.
+If the backend is not specified explicitly, `iio.imread()` determines the backend to use based on the image type.

+> ## Loading images with `imageio`: Datatypes
+> When loading an image with `imageio`, the pixel values are stored as 8-bit integer numbers (`uint8`) that can take values in the range 0-255.
+However, other libraries may use different datatypes.
+For example, some `skimage` functions return the pixel values as `dtype('float64')`.
+The type and range of the pixel values are important for the colorscale when plotting, and for masking and thresholding images as we will see later in the lesson.
+If you are unsure about the datatype of your image array, you can inspect it with `image.dtype`.
+For the example above, you should find that it is `dtype('uint8')`.
+{: .callout}

 > ## Keeping only low intensity pixels (10 min)
 >